openforcefield/openforcefield.org/content/community/news/science-updates/bayesian-surrogate-modeling-2021-09-03/index.md

 ---
 In the Open Force Field Initiative, we are always looking for novel ways to advance force field parameterization.
-Working on the parameterization of Lennard-Jones models, one strategy I am exploring is using Bayesian inference to explore parameter landscapes with respect to physical parameters.
+Working on the parameterization of Lennard-Jones models, one strategy I am exploring is using Bayesian inference to explore parameter landscapes with respect to physical properties.
 This is a lot to parse in one sentence, so let's break it down!

 ## Lennard-Jones parameterization relies on physical properties